villasite/sba/_posts/2019-04-07-eisland-art-gallery-dedicated.md

 permalink: "announcement/:year/:title"
 meta: "On the celebration of the feast day of Saint Benedict the African, April 7, 2019, Bishop Perry dedicated the Ann and Arthur Eiland Art Gallery and Collection."
 ---
-On the celebration of the feast day of Saint Benedict the African, April 7, 2019, Bishop Perry dedicated the Ann and Arthur Eiland Art Gallery and Collection.
+On the celebration of the feast day of Saint Benedict the African Bishop Perry dedicated the Ann and Arthur Eiland Art Gallery and Collection.
 <!--more-->

 By God, the Church has been enriched by many people from the Black community.